LepistaBioinformatics/gene-connector-cli/docs/book/02_usage.md

 Our tool requires a simple tabular (TSV) file with the following columns:

 - `identifier`: unique identifier for each specimen.
 - `scientificName`: the scientific name of the organism.
+Its important that the column name seems exactly like this (using the [camelCase](https://en.wikipedia.org/wiki/Camel_case) syntax).
 - `gene-name`: the gene column containing the accession numbers.

 The first line of the file after the header must contains the column classifier names.
 Column classifier must be: